PODI5515 Podiatric Surgery Practicum

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Non-standard teaching period UWA (Perth) Face to face

-- This unit gives students understanding of the scope of surgical podiatry in the Australian context by strategic podiatric clinical and surgical placements and hospital rotations.
+- This unit gives students understanding of the scope of podiatric surgery in the Australian and global context by strategic podiatric clinical and surgical placements and hospital rotations.
 Students observe the appropriate selection of surgical procedures, observe operative procedures and perioperative patient management and are instructed in basic wound biopsy, wound closure and below-knee immobilisation techniques.
-The unit involves introductory podiatric surgery practical experience within the UWA Podiatric Surgery Clinic and selected clinical and surgical placements under the supervision of an academic staff member or designate.
-Case based instruction in selected forefoot and soft-tissue procedures, wound biopsy, suture and below-knee casting techniques is undertaken.
+The unit involves introductory podiatric surgery practical experience within the UWA podiatric surgery clinic and affiliated clinical and surgical placements under the supervision of an academic staff member or adjunct clinical supervisor.
+The unit will also involve laboratory based learning.
+Case based instruction in selected forefoot and soft-tissue procedures, wound biopsy, suture and below-knee casting techniques is undertaken

-- Students are able to (1) acquire an understanding of the scope of surgical podiatry in the Australian context; (2) demonstrate an understanding of materials used in surgery, selection of local anaesthetic agents and the therapeutic management of the perioperative patient; (3) demonstrate competence in safe scrubbing, gowning, gloving and aseptic no-touch techniques and a selection of basic surgical procedures, such as wound biopsy and wound closure; (4) demonstrate safety in the clinical environment (e.g. infection control/biological hazards); and (5) display professional behavior in the educational and clinical setting.
+- Students are able to (1) acquire an understanding of the scope of surgical podiatry in the Australian and global context; (2) demonstrate an understanding of materials used in surgery, selection of local anaesthetic agents and the therapeutic management of the perioperative patient including appropriate methods of resuscitation; (3) demonstrate competence in safe scrubbing, gowning, gloving and aseptic no-touch techniques and a selection of basic surgical procedures, such as wound biopsy and wound closure; (4) demonstrate safety in the clinical environment (e.g. infection control/biological hazards); and (5) display professional behavior in the educational and clinical setting.

 - Indicative assessments in this unit are as follows: (1) in-training assessment/s; (2) written examination/s; and (3) professional behaviour assessment.
 Further information is available in the unit outline.